muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/Crypto API Data Pull/README.md

 ## Data Visualization

-A catplot was used to visualize the crypto coin trend over different time frame, while a lineplot was used to show the trend of a specific crypto coin (in this case Bitcoin) over time.
+A catplot was used to visualize the crypto coin trend over different time frame, while a lineplot was used to show the trend of a specific crypto coin (in this case Bitcoin ₿) over time.

 ### Note
 The above summary is a brief overview of the project, for more in-depth understanding refer to the Jupyter notebook.